-Fishing, boating, bicycling and sight seeing are among the outdoor activities that visitors to Lake Otisco enjoy.
-While Otisco Lake does not offer a lot in the way dining and lodging options (hop over to nearby Skaneateles Lake for that), nature’s beauty is in abundance here.
+Fishing, boating, bicycling and sightseeing are among the outdoor activities that visitors enjoy.
+While Otisco Lake does not offer a lot in the way of dining and lodging options (hop over to nearby Skaneateles Lake for that), nature’s beauty is in abundance here.

 Otisco Lake is popular with outdoors enthusiasts, especially in summer, when anglers from near and far descend upon the lake for the annual Fishing Derby that marks the start of bass fishing season.
 While boats fill the lake on more popular fishing days, another prime fishing spot on Lake Otisco requires no boat: the causeway that extends across the lake near the southern end of the lake is a popular casting spot.
 According to local history, this rocky trail was once an old wagon road used to cross the lake, but today it serves mainly to divide the lake into two distinctly different water basins, with a small channel near the western bank for boat passage .
 The larger northern basin is deeper, with clear water, while the smaller, southern basin is more shallow and murky.